SciTools/iris/docs/src/userguide/glossary.rst

         |

    Metadata
-        The data which is used to describe phenomenon data e.g. longitude.
+        The information which describes a phenomenon.
+        Within Iris specifically, all information which
+        distinguishes one phenomenon from another,
+        e.g. :term:`units <Unit>` or :term:`Cell Methods <Cell Method>`

         | **Related:** :term:`Phenomenon` **|** :term:`Cube`
         | **More information:** :doc:`../further_topics/metadata`